Last updated on August 3rd, 2022 at 10:37 pm

 Where to stay in San Vicente, Palawan

 Our choice was sleeping in Peace and Love where you can enjoy the amazing views during the day and their infinity pool.
 At night, there is a band on live.
-The atmosphere is very relax, small place with a friendly Filipino staff.
+The atmosphere is very relaxed, small place with a friendly Filipino staff.

 Check out the views we had.
 Definitely exotic and so beautiful.